 Shaking Steering Wheel Problem 1: Warped Brake Rotors

 When your rotors become bent, the brake pads will press against an uneven surface when braking, which creates steering wheel shaking.
 Thankfully, this can be fixed with a set of brake rotor replacements.
+If you catch this issue early enough, your mechanic may even be able to resurface your rotors to make them smooth and even again.
+However, if you are already noticing symptoms of bending—such as the steering wheel shaking—this repair is unlikely.

 Shaking Steering Wheel Problem 2: Tire Alignment Troubles